londelec/leandcxmlman/source/sections/HardwareCfg/uart.rst

    * :attr:    :xmlref:`TxDelay`
      :val:     0.00001...42949
      :desc:    Transmit delay in seconds.
-Outgoing message will be delayed for a configured number of seconds before being sent after previously received message. :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be calculated based on configured baudrate.`
+Outgoing message will be delayed for a configured number of seconds before being sent after received message. :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be calculated based on configured baudrate.`

+   * :attr:    :xmlref:`Interface`
+     :val:     RS232; RS485 or RS422
+     :desc:    Type of physical interface.
+Used when leandc firmware runs on a hardware which supports UART interface selection by software. :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value RS232 will be used if omitted.`

    * :attr:    .. _ref-UARTCtrlRdTimer:

                :xmlref:`CtrlRdTimer`
      :val:     0 or 0.00001...42949
      :desc:    UART control line (e.g. DSR, RI pin) reading interval in seconds.
-UART control lines must remain in the same state for least 8 times configured interval before state change will be reported.
+UART control lines must be stable for at least 8 consequtive read cycles at a configured interval before state change is reported.
 Default value 0 disables UART control line reading. :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used if omitted.`

-.. include-file:: sections/Include/UartAttribute_CtrlRdDebounce.rstinc "internal"
+.. include-file:: sections/Include/hidden_CtrlRdDebounce.rstinc "internal"

+   * :attr:    :xmlref:`Test`
+     :val:     Echo
+     :desc:    Attribute enables port testing mode.
+UART will echo any data received if this attribute is used.
+There is no need to disable communication protocol or supervision instances linked to UART when testing.
+Any testing data received will also be recorded to a communication logfile, if logging is enabled for this hardware node. :inlineimportant:`Attribute must not be used if not required, there is no default value.`

    * :attr:    :xmlref:`Name`
      :val:     Max 100 chars